Pupil Premium & Sports Funding

 Primary school PE and Sport Funding

-The government is providing additional funding of £320 million per annum to improve provision of physical education (PE) and sport in primary schools.
+The government is providing additional funding of £320 million to improve provision of physical education (PE) and sport in primary schools.
 This funding - provided jointly by the Departments for Education, Health and Culture, Media and Sport - will be allocated to primary school headteachers.

 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.